chipwhisp/chipwhisp/README.md

 William, Noir, Jack, or any other names you refer to me as

+He/they pronouns, Currently experimenting with She/her, so you can use that too.

 System, Fictionkin

 Rentry and Atabook are currently in recreation, so this'll do for now.